 What is the significance of CPK?

 Creatine phosphokinase (CPK), an enzyme involved in muscle contraction, can be determined through a blood test to aid in the diagnosis of certain medical conditions.
 It can be measured through a blood test and its levels are used to help diagnose certain medical conditions, such as heart attacks, muscular dystrophy, rhabdomyolysis, and some types of cancer.
-High CPK levels can indicate tissue damage or inflammation while low levels may suggest poor nutrition or vitamin deficiency.
-Doctors use CPK levels to identify medical issues and devise treatment plans for patients.
+High CPK levels, indicating elevated enzyme levels, can be a sign of tissue damage or inflammation, while low levels may suggest poor nutrition or vitamin deficiency.
+Doctors use CPK levels, also known as creatine kinase levels, to identify medical issues related to muscle disease and devise treatment plans for patients.

 What is the role of CPK during muscle contraction?